 Recommendation Number and Text Age of Recommendation on 3/31/20 Rec.
 A.2: The DoD OIG recommended that the Assistant Secretary of the Army (Financial Management and Comptroller) develop a working group, including the Assistant Chief of Staff for Installation Management, the Chief of the U.S. Army Corps of Engineers, and the General Fund Enterprise Business System Program Manager, to develop and implement the identified functionality into the General Fund Enterprise Business System, including the capability to generate an Army-wide real property universe.
 6 years 6 months 18 days Rec.
-A.6: The DoD OIG recommended that the Assistant Secretary of the Army (Financial Management and Comptroller) develop a working group, including the Assistant Chief of Staff for Installation Management, the Chief of the U.S. Army Corps of Engineers, and the General Fund Enterprise Business System Program Manager, to perform a review of all real property data in the General Fund Enterprise Business System to ensure that the General Fund Enterprise Business System contains the correct data going forward and track the costs associated with this effort and other data cleansing efforts so they can be calculated as part of the cost of the General Fund Enterprise Business System implementation or as part of the Army's audit readiness efforts.
+A.6: The DoD OIG recommended that the Assistant Secretary of the Army (Financial Management and Comptroller) develop a working group, including the Assistant Chief of Staff for Installation Management, the Chief of the U.S. Army Corps of Engineers, and the General Fund Enterprise Business System Program Manager, to perform a review of all real property data in the General Fund Enterprise Business System to ensure that the General Fund Enterprise Business System contains the correct data going forward and track the costs associated with this effort and other data cleansing efforts so they can be calculated as part of the Army's audit readiness efforts.
 6 years 6 months 18 days